-Dr Susan Evans, PhD Candidate University Adelaide.
+Dr Susan Evans, University of Adelaide

 This project recognised that a woman’s experience of period pain may involve many more symptoms than just uterine cramps.
 Using information generously provided by women with period pain attending a pelvic pain clinic, it looked at how common other symptoms were: bowel symptoms, stabbing pains, bladder symptoms, food intolerance, fatigue, poor sleep, headache and migraine, anxiety, low mood, nausea, dizziness, sweating, pain with sexual activity and vulval pain.
 The research results were published in the Journal of Pain Research in December 2018.
 You can read the full paper by clicking on the link below.